Ada-Developers-Academy/core-unit-2/api-9-deployment/deploying-to-render.md

 ## Render Free App Limits

 Render only supports a single full stack application (front end app, backend app, and Postgres database) with it's free tier.
-To stay on the free tier, we will need to
+If we want to deploy a second app, we will need to suspend or delete any other apps we have deployed.

 ### !end-callout